Vinietro/portfolio-management-bybit/API_SETUP.md

 If you encounter issues:
 1. Check the browser console for detailed error messages
 2. Verify your API key permissions match the requirements above
-3. Test your credentials using the BingX API Management page
+3. Test your credentials using the Bybit API Management page
-4. Ensure your system time is synchronized with BingX servers
+4. Ensure your system time is synchronized with Bybit servers